 New section (Sep 28 '12, section #2.9) — No notes.
 Just a new section.
-See section #2.9, Sensitization: the surprising role of brains in plantar fasciitis.
+See section #2.9, Pain is weird: the surprisingly fallible role of the brain in all this.

 New section (Sep 25 '12, section #2.7) — No notes.
 Just a new section.
 See section #2.7, Where’s the fire?
 The inflammation myth.